i-sopha/reading-notes/code-102/04-structure-web-pages-with-html.md

 ## What are the 3 main parts of an HTML element?

-> The opening tag, content, and closing tag. wWhich equals the element.
+> The opening tag, content, and closing tag.
+Which equals the element.

 ## What is it called when you give an element extra information?